-To quantify the impact of device diversity, we use Xiaomi MI3's RSSI sequence to construct the initial STG and calculate cross-matching score of other devices.
-As a comparison, for each device, we use its own RSSI sequence as the initial data to calculate the self-matching score.
-In the experiment, we perform 10 runs for each test under each user activity and average the scores of all 10 runs.
-In Figure 8, the solid and dashed lines denote the average self-matching score and cross-matching score.
-In some cases (e.g., the right half of Figure 8 (a)), the two lines are close to each other.
-However, in most cases (e.g., Figure 8 (b)), the dashed lines are lower than the solid lines, indicating a possible error for user identification due to device diversity.
+each device, we use its own RSSI sequence as the initial data to calculate the self-matching score.
+In the experiment, we perform 10 runs for each user activity and average the scores of all 10 runs.
+In Figure 13, solid lines denote the average self-matching score and dashed lines denote the average cross-matching score.
+In some cases (e.g., the right half of Figure 13(a)), the two lines are close to each other.
+However, in most cases (e.g., Figure 13(b)), the dashed lines are lower than the solid lines, indicating a possible error for user identification due to device diversity.

-Then we repeat the above experiment with our device diversity elimination method.
-As Figure 9 show, in most cases, the dashed lines are close to the solid lines, which demonstrates that NiFi can effectively address device diversity.
+Then we repeat the above experiments with our device diversity elimination method.
+As Figure 14 shows, in most cases, the dashed lines are close to the solid lines, which demonstrates that NiFi can effectively address device diversity.